 Audio-based uroflowmetry performance improved with respect to temporal variables, with T{max} correlation of 0.46 and T{tot} correlation of 0.91.
 The Bland-Altman plot for T{max} showed a mean difference of measures of 28%, suggesting a bias toward earlier T{max} when measured using audio-base uroflowmetry.
 This is likely an artefact of the urine stream's impulse noise as it first strikes the water surface, resulting in an earlier peak signal amplitude.
 The Bland-Altman plot for T{tot} showed minimal bias.
-Indeed, with LoA of -41 to 38%, T{tot} performance was particularly robust.
-This is likely because establishing the start and end of voiding is a binary condition, clearly defined by presence versus absence of either flow or sound.
-The discrepant performance of audio-based uroflowmetry between flow and temporal measures is consistent with previous investigations, with reports of Q{max} correlation of 0.38 versus T{tot} correlation of 0.87 to 0.95.^{9,10} report an accuracy of 67.4% in patients and 82.3% in healthy individuals, suggesting audio-based uroflowmetry yields reasonable representation of flow curve amenable to further analysis of pattern.
+Indeed, with LoA of -41-38%, T{tot} performance was particularly robust.
+This is likely because establishing the start and end of voiding is a binary condition, clearly defined by presence vs. absence of either flow or sound.
+The discrepant performance of audio-based uroflowmetry between flow and temporal measures is consistent with previous investigations, with reports of \boldsymbol{Q}{\max} correlation of 0.38 vs. T{tot} correlation of 0.87-0.95.9,10

 Flow curve pattern is important subjective information garnered from uroflowmetry and is reliant on the objective accuracy of the curve shape.
-Previous investigations have not compared curve shape between audio-based and conventional uroflowmetry.^{9,10,14,1516,17} We
+Previous investigations have not compared curve shape between audio-based and conventional uroflowmetry.^{9,10,14-17} We report an accuracy of 67.4% in patients and 82.3% in healthy individuals, suggesting audiobased uroflowmetry yields reasonable representation of flow curve amenable to further analysis of pattern.

 The most significant limitation in our study was a high exclusion rate due to technical issues (28 of 94 patients).
 In such cases, either the Urocap IV device or the TeleSonoUroFlow application was improperly activated, timed-out before the patient voided, or yielded corrupted raw digital data.
 However, this simultaneously emphasizes a potential advantage of simple, home-based methods such as audio-based uroflowmetry.
-When performing uroflowmetry in clinic, time constraints make it is logistically impractical to repeat a measurement once a patient has voided should technical issues arise.
+When performing uroflowmetry in clinic, time constraints make it logistically impractical to repeat a measurement once a patient has voided, should technical issues arise.
 Audio-based uroflowmetry could potentially lower the barriers to obtaining repeat measurements to account for technical mishaps and unrepresentative or outlier voids.
 This requires further assessment of audio-based uroflowmetry performance in the home environment.

 The potential to generate frequent out-of-office datapoints has other important implications.
-There is known incongruence between voiding measured in clinic versus measured at home.7 In particular, there is a phenomenon of increasing Q{max} with successive clinic visits simply from familiarisation with the uroflowmetry test.18 Furthermore, studies have demonstrated inherent variability, especially circadian fluctuation, in voiding parameters.16 Recent evaluation of over 19,000 voids in over 600 patients using home-base uroflowmetry suggested a coefficient of variation of 27.6% for Q{max}.19 Others have highlighted that this variability is greatest in patients with voiding pathology rather than in healthy controls.20 There is significant information lost to the urologist evaluating LUTS using sparse, clinic-based conventional uroflowmetry which might be better captured using frequent, out-of-office audiobased uroflowmetry.
+There is known incongruence between voiding measured in clinic vs. measured at home.7 In particular, there is a phenomenon of increasing Q{max} with successive clinic visits simply from familiarization with the uroflowmetry test.18 Furthermore, studies have demonstrated inherent variability, especially circadian fluctuation, in voiding parameters.16 Recent evaluation of over 19 000 voids in over 600 patients using home-base uroflowmetry suggested a coefficient of variation of 27.6% for Q{max} .19 Others have highlighted that this variability is greatest in patients with voiding pathology rather than in healthy controls.20 There is significant information lost to the urologist evaluating LUTS using sparse, clinic-based conventional uroflowmetry, which might be better captured using frequent, out-of-office audio-based uroflowmetry.